- About GSE

 PhilWP sponsors a broad array of programs that focus on the teaching of writing and using writing as a critical tool for learning.
 These programs include summer institutes, summer practicum schools, seminars, workshops, programs for teachers of English language learners, continuing education courses, study groups, teacher research communities and social action forums.
 PhilWP seeks to create unique and specific programs for all schools partners to ensure we are able to meet their needs.
 Read more about our programs.

 PhilWP teacher consultants serve on committees and collaborate outside of traditional school time to carry out our mission.
-The director of the Philadelphia Writing Project is Dr. Diane Waff, practice professor of education at the University of Pennsylvania.
+The director of the Philadelphia Writing Project is Dr. Diane Waff, Professor of Practice of education at the University of Pennsylvania.
 Miriam Harris is the administrative assistant.
 An advisory board also supports our work.
 Read more about our leadership.

 For the past 30 years, PhilWP has partnered with individual public, charter, and parochial schools, school district offices, Pennsylvania Department of Education, IBM, Graduate School of Education, University of Pennsylvania, National Writing Project, Philadelphia GEAR UP, WomenMatter, Philadelphia Education Fund, and many other organizations to provide professional development to teachers and administrators.
 Through a special partnership with the Graduate School of Education, PhilWP selects one teacher-consultant each year to serve as the PhilWP Scholar, which is a fully funded and full-time fellowship supported in part by the dean of Penn GSE for a teacher consultant to take two semesters of graduate level courses.
 The PhilWP Scholar also serves on the leadership team during this time and supports the site in a number of creative ways.
 Read more about our impact.